wldhx/esp32-dmx-python/README.md

 1. Upload the sketch in `esp32` to your ESP.
 Connect an XLR 3-pin to your ESP's GND, TX, and RX pins.
 2. Test with QLC+
-3. Play with Python code in `python`
+3. Play with Python code in `python`: `cd python/ && poetry install && poetry run python3 f0-demo.py`

 ![](/flood.jpg)